What are the registration, notice-filing, and renewal fees for firms and individuals?

 - Renewal fee for Notice Filers is $100.

 - Renewal fee for an agent, issuer agent or investment adviser representative is $50.

 What are your exam requirements for broker-dealer agents, investment adviser representatives and issuer agents?

-- Broker-dealer agents are required to pass the Series 7 Examination and either the Series 63 Examination or the Revised Series 66 Examination.
+- Broker-dealer agents are required to pass the Securities Industry Essentials Examination, the Series 7 Top-off Examination and either the Series 63 Examination or the Revised Series 66 Examination.

-- Issuer agents are required to pass either the Series 63 Examination or the Revised Series 66 Examination, and the appropriate FINRA (formerly NASD) Examination.
+- Issuer agents are required to pass the Securities Industry Essentials Examination, the applicable FINRA examination and either the Series 63 Examination or the Revised Series 66 Examination.